Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 • SEO and SERP monitoring: Tracking keyword rankings and search result changes across Bing's index

 Each of these use cases has a clear alternative path today.
 The right tool depends on which part of that stack matters most to your application.
+For agent-specific setups like OpenClaw, our OpenClaw web search guide covers the full web_search and web_fetch pipeline, provider options, and when to replace Brave with Firecrawl.

 What to look for in a Bing Search API alternative